mlpack/mlpack/doc/user/load_save.md

 ---

-Example of loading and saving multiple images:
+Loading and saving multiple images:

 ```c++
 // Load some favicons from websites associated with mlpack.